GLodi/blog/_posts/2019-05-06-flutter-on-spacemacs.md

 ---
-title: Flutter on Spacemacs
+title: "Flutter on Spacemacs"
 layout: post
 category: blog
 author: giuliolodi
 image: /assets/blog/20190506/dlanor-s-703975-unsplash.jpg
+headerImage: true
 date: 2019-05-06
-description: >
-   How I tried to reproduce a VSCode-like experience for Flutter on Spacemacs.
+description: How I tried to reproduce a VSCode-like experience for Flutter on Spacemacs.
 ---

 What happens if we mix a really good emacs distribution with a natively-compiled,